CDCgov/prime-reportstream/prime-router/docs/how-to-onboard-a-receiver.md

      - Specimen ID/Accession Number
      - Device Identifier

-- At least one of the following fields has an alpha-numeric value:
+- At least one of the following fields has a value:
      - Patient Street Address
      - Patient Zip Code
      - Patient Phone